freshcode-dev/web-boilerplate/README.md

 ## Prerequisites
 1. `NodeJS` v.17+ and `PostgreSQL` v.13+ installed
 2. An empty database created for the project
-3. `yarn` installed
+3. `pnpm` installed

 ## Steps to launch the app
 1. Clone the repository
-2. Install all the dependencies with `yarn install`
+2. Install all the dependencies with `pnpm install`
 3. For both `frontend` and `backend` folders, create a new local config file named `.env.local`.
 Feel free to set any config value you need locally
 4. Follow the [Development server section](#Development server) instructions